FrozenBirdXD/2023-hacking-challenge-writeup/Crypto/Magical Hashtags.md

-# The second challenge in Crypto: Magical Hashtags | 50 Points
+# SHA encryption: Magical Hashtags | 50 Points
 For this problem a markdown file called magical_hashtags.md is given with the following content:
 ### Magical Collection of Hashtags and Corresponding Magic Values